List of awards and nominations received by Kamal Haasan: Overview

-Haasan started his career as a child artist at the age of 5 in the 1960 Tamil film Kalathur Kannamma, which earned him the National Award for Best Child Artist.
+Haasan started his career at the age of 5 in the 1960 Tamil film Kalathur Kannamma, which earned him the National Award for Best Child Artist.
 (Note: The award for best acting was given out as a Rashtrapati Award (President's Gold Medal) until the 14th National Film Awards ceremony held in 1967, when the National Awards were called as the "State Awards for Films".
 They were renamed to the current National Film Awards from the 15th National Film Awards ceremony held in 1968.)
 After playing a few supporting roles, he progressed to lead role in the 1974 Malayalam film Kanyakumari, for which he won his first Filmfare Award for Best Actor.
 He then earned three National Awards for Best Actor for Moondram Pirai (1982), Nayakan (1987) and Indian (1996).
-Haasan has won 20 Filmfare Awards in total, the most for any actor.
-He holds the record for the most Filmfare Awards for Best Actor, with a total of 18 wins (Note: Though Haasan wrote a letter to the organisation asking them to not give him any more awards after his win for Hey Ram (2000), he won his eighteenth Award for Best Actor in a Leading Role (Male) for Vikram (2022) at the 68th Filmfare Awards South 2023 - Tamil.) – eleven in Tamil, three in Telugu, two in Malayalam, one in Hindi, and one in Kannada.
+Haasan has won 21 Filmfare Awards in total, the most for any actor.
+He holds the record for the most Filmfare Awards for Best Actor, with a total of 18 wins – eleven in Tamil, three in Telugu, two in Malayalam, one in Hindi, and one in Kannada.
 (Note: * Filmfare Award for Best Actor – Tamil: